Carmela sees a shining beacon in Paris, while

 - When Carmela calls home from Paris, Tony asks her “Is Paris burning?”
 Prof. Yacowar notes the significance of the question: Is Paris Burning? was a 1966 movie about the WWII liberation of Paris.
 (The program that Tony was watching on the History channel earlier was about this topic and probably prompted Tony’s playful question to Carmela.)
 The similarly-titled Paris is Burning, Yacowar continues, is a 1990 documentary about drag-queen culture in NYC—an interesting topic to be referencing in this episode where Vito is killed for being homosexual.

 - The second song over the end-credits, after “Home,” is “As Time Goes By” as it was performed in the movie Casablanca.
 It is a brilliant song selection because, for one thing, it echoes Carmela’s storyline in this episode: she wonders if everything gets washed away into nothing “as time goes by,” (and ultimately understands that in the end, “the fundamental things apply”).
-Secondly, the song makes us think of Casablanca with its very famous line “We’ll always have Paris.”
+Secondly, the song makes us think of Casablanca with its very famous line of dialogue, “We’ll always have Paris.”
 Indeed, we will always have this moving and meaningful hour that we spent with David Chase in Paris.